 Now, we’ll get into the big tips.
 Start on the standard Google Flights page and enter your departure city into the search bar, as well as a vacation destination you’ve been dreaming of.

-Now, you can enter any possible filters that you can’t be flexible on – departure and arrival times, number of stops, specific airlines, and other things like that.
-However, to find the cheapest flight possible, I strongly recommend being as open and as flexible as possible.
+Now, you can enter any possible filters you can’t be flexible on – departure and arrival times, number of stops, specific airlines, etc. However, I strongly recommend being as open and flexible as possible to find the cheapest flight possible.
 You’ll see why in the below tips.

 Experiment with One-Way, Round-Trip, and Multi-City